tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 .. note::

   The `ChadoStorage` backend will not store biological data in the Drupal tables--only in the Chado tables.
-The only exception is record IDs that associate the field with the entity.
+The only exceptions are record IDs that associate the field with data in Chado.

 Implementing a ChadoFieldItemBase Class